Hesam-Rashidi/Hesam-Rashidi.github.io/README.md

-# Hesam Rashidi - Portfolio Website
+# Portfolio Website Template

-A clean, responsive portfolio website showcasing research work in transportation engineering, combinatorial optimization, and AI for operations.
+A clean, responsive portfolio website template perfect for showcasing research work, projects, and interactive demonstrations.
+Built with vanilla JavaScript and optimized for GitHub Pages hosting.

-## 🌟 Features
+## Features

-- **Modern Design**: Clean, professional layout with dark theme
+- **Modern Design**: Clean, professional layout with automatic dark/light theme
-- **Interactive Game**: Knapsack optimization challenge with AI comparison
+- **Interactive Playground**: Optimization games including Shortest Path Race and Nim with a Twist
 - **Responsive**: Works seamlessly on desktop, tablet, and mobile devices
-- **Performance Optimized**: Vanilla JavaScript, no frameworks
+- **Performance Optimized**: Vanilla JavaScript, no frameworks or dependencies
 - **GitHub Pages Ready**: Hosted directly from this repository
+- **Fork Friendly**: Easy to customize and make your own

-## 🎮 Interactive Playground
+## Interactive Playground

-The site includes a **Knapsack Problem** optimization game where visitors can:
+The site includes interactive optimization games where visitors can:
-- Select items to maximize value within weight constraints
-- Compare their solution against an AI greedy algorithm
+- **Shortest Path Race**: Compete against AI to find optimal routes with uncertainty
+- **Nim with a Twist**: Play the classic game with a strategic rearrangement option
-- Learn about combinatorial optimization interactively
+- Learn about algorithmic thinking and optimization interactively
-- See visual feedback with color-coded value/weight ratios
+- Experience decision-making under uncertainty

-## 🚀 GitHub Pages Setup
+## GitHub Pages Setup

 This repository is configured for GitHub Pages hosting: